 In order to avoid data collection problems, namely double reporting, the TF recommends to change the collection level of the value of goods produced for own consumption.
 This should not be anymore collected at individual but at household level.
-This variable should be moved from the individual questionnaire to the household one.
-The place of the variable in the files (H or P) needs to be discussed in the 2009 Working Group meeting.
+It has been agreed by the Living Conditions Working Group to move this variable from the individual questionnaire to the household one and to move it from the P-file to the H-file starting from the 2010 operation.
+The new name of the variable is HY170.